goldoraf/cozy-reader/server/README.md

 TODO:

  - A lot!
- - Make the konnector which do the update of n first udpated feeds
  - A special konnector should be done to import an opml file
  - The handling of the list of items should be on the client application
  - More precise error handling